|

 the determining factor for limiting throughput through the paint

 process.
-NAPA can analyze your curing process and quickly
+NAPaint can analyze your curing process and quickly

 determine whether or not it is achieving the highest levels of